Updated July 25, 2023

-- A seller selling his second-hand car will have more information about the issues surrounding the car, and this gives him an advantage in the transaction.
+- A seller selling his second-hand car will have more information about the car’s issues, which gives him an advantage in the transaction.

-- In insurance policies, the insured party may not provide all the past health issues to obtain less costly insurance service.
+- The insured party may not provide all the past health issues in insurance policies to obtain a less costly insurance service.
 This will be a disadvantage for the insurance company.

 Types of Asymmetric Information

-Adverse Selection: Adverse Selection is the condition in which sellers have more and better information about the product than the buyer or vice-versa.
-This lack of information may cause in taking bad decisions.
-To avoid adverse selection one party identifies a riskier party and charge more money or provide fewer service to them.
-For example, in the insurance business, insurance companies charge more premium to the people or companies who are in risky or dangerous businesses.
+- Adverse Selection: Adverse Selection is the condition in which sellers have more and better information about the product than the buyer or vice versa.
+This lack of information may cause taking bad decisions.
+To avoid adverse selection, one party identifies a riskier party and charges more money or provides fewer services.
+For example, in the insurance business, insurance companies charge more premiums to people or companies in risky or dangerous businesses.

-Moral Hazards: Moral hazard occurs when one party changes its behavior after a deal gets struck which may affect another party negatively.
-While the adverse selection is a situation before deal, adverse selection is a post-deal situation.
-For example, a house owner, who has just now taken insurance against theft.
-Before this insurance, he used to be very careful but after this insurance, he just leaves the door unlocked and do not care about the house because of the insurance.
+- Moral Hazards: Moral hazard occurs when one party changes its behavior after a deal gets struck, which may affect another party negatively.
+While adverse selection is a situation before the deal, adverse selection is a post-deal situation.
+For example, a house owner who has just now taken insurance against theft.
+Before this insurance, he used to be very careful, but after this insurance, he just left the door unlocked and does not care about the house because of the insurance.